nickoala/sensor/README.md

 - **MCP3004** A/D Converter
 - **LCD1602** display

 The chief motivation for this package is educational.
 I am teaching a Raspberry Pi course, and find it very troublesome for students having to download a separate library every time they use another sensor.
-With this package, they download once and they are set (for my course, anyway).
-I hope you find the same level of convenience, if, for any reason, you decide to try out this package.
+With this package, download once and they are set (for my course, anyway).
+I hope you find it useful, too.

 ## Installation